 The Department of Transport is mandated to negotiate air traffic rights with other states, which are thereafter designated to airlines to operate routes and frequencies.
-In collaboration with other players, Tourism authorities have adopted strategies to develop new Air Services to help connect destinations or ease access through direct flights or additional frequencies on existing routes.
-These Air Service Development initiatives are, however, uncoordinated, with the potential of being counter-productive.
+In collaboration with tourism authorities, Air Access Structures in South Africa have adopted strategies to develop new air services to help connect destinations or ease access through direct flights or additional frequencies on existing routes.
+These air service development initiatives are uncoordinated, with the potential of being counter-productive.
 They are also not guided by a destination level strategy to balance localised aspirations with overall national imperatives.
-Provinces such as the Western Cape (Cape Town Air Access), KwaZulu-Natal (Durban Direct), Eastern Cape (Nelson Mandela Bay Air Access) have initiated air service development structures.
+Provinces such as the Western Cape (Cape Town Air Access), KwaZulu-Natal (Durban Direct), Eastern Cape (Nelson Mandela Bay Air Access) have initiated air service development structures and have done an incredible job in attracting airlines into the country.

-Globally, countries such as the USA (Essential Air Service & Small Community Development Grant), Scotland (Air Route Development Fund), Wales (Route Development Fund), Spain (Canary Island Fund), Germany (Frankfurt Airline Incentives), Belgium (Brussels Airport Incentives Program), and Malaysia (Incentive programme) provide support for air service development to support the competitiveness of their destinations.
+Globally, countries such as the USA (Essential Air Service & Small Community Development Grant); Scotland (Air Route Development Fund); Wales (Route Development Fund); Spain (Canary Island Fund); Germany (Frankfurt Airline Incentives); Belgium (Brussels Airport Incentives Program); and Malaysia (Incentive programme) provide support for air service development to support the competitiveness of their destinations.
 The initiatives generally involve financial and non-financial incentives to support route development.

-A ground transport sector "not geared to service tourists" was also identified as one of the key constraints to Tourism in the 1996 White Paper.
+A ground transport sector not geared to service tourists was also identified as one of the key constraints to tourism in the 1996 White Paper.
 This assessment largely remains relevant, with enabling infrastructure still poor in the less developed parts of the country and rural areas.
 Road networks enable movement and access to the destination and contribute to seamless travel through interconnectivity with other transport modes.
 Infrastructure development and maintenance, in general, is also required to support the geographic spread of tourists into less visited regions through better connectivity of tourist experiences.
-The development, enhancement and maintenance of Tourism and public infrastructure responsive to the needs of tourists is a key input for the overall tourist offering.
+The development, enhancement and maintenance of tourism and public infrastructure responsive to the needs of tourists is a key input for the overall tourist offering.

-Destinations have prioritised investment in infrastructure as a tool for regional dispersal of visitors and implemented regional Tourism infrastructure programmes to attract more tourists beyond major metropolitan areas.
-Others (Australia)21 developed Tourism and Transport Action plans to inter alia influence transport planning at a strategic national and local level to accommodate visitor requirements, take advantage of "once in a generation infrastructure projects", and generally improve the ability of domestic and international visitors to reach their destinations.
-(VisitEngland)22
+Destinations have prioritised investment in infrastructure as a tool for regional dispersal of visitors and implemented regional tourism infrastructure programmes to attract more tourists beyond major metropolitan areas.

+Others developed Tourism and Transport Action Plans to inter alia influence transport planning at a strategic national and local level to accommodate visitor requirements (Australia)15, take advantage of "once in a generation infrastructure projects", and generally improve the ability of domestic and international visitors to reach their destinations (VisitEngland)16.